middlebear/jekyll-theme-editorial/README.md

 #### Missing image

-Note that if you happen to misspell the name of your image in the front matter config, you'll get a helpful "Missing image" message with the file name and image title in a box instead of the image that Jekyll couldn't find during build.
+Note that if you happen to misspell the name of your image in the front matter config, you'll get a helpful "Missing image" message on the rendered page with the file name and image title in a box instead of a broken/missing image that Jekyll couldn't find during build.

 ### Multiple posts and post navigation